-Up to 97% of STR earnings are transferred to hosts who reside within the EU, totalling €26.5 billion in income for European residents.
+97% of STR earnings are transferred to hosts who reside within the EU, totalling €26.5 billion in income for European residents.
+One of the standout features of STRs is their flexibility in scaling up to accommodate one-off events.
+STRs exert a downward pressure on tourism accommodation prices.

+STR-supported tourism is tourism made in Europe - primarily supporting European travellers and hosts across the EU.
 STRs support rural areas and less visited urban neighbourhoods across the EU.